 The switchgear assembly shall consist of one or more vertical sections, each of which shall have a main bus compartment and two vertically stacked equipment cells.
 The cells shall be arranged for circuit breakers or auxiliary devices or shall be blank as indicated in the detailed specification.
 Each vertical section shall be provided with a low voltage devices compartment located between the upper and lower cells at the front of the equipment.

 Each main bus compartment shall contain copper bus bars silver-plated at electrical connection points, three-phase, three-wire, fully insulated with fluidized bed epoxy coating or equivalent.
 Sleeve type insulation shall not be permitted.
 Bus connection joints shall be insulated with preformed PVC boots held together with nylon hardware for easy installation and removal during servicing.
 Copper bus bars shall be bead-blasted prior to applying epoxy coating to assure a proper bond between the epoxy and the bus bar, eliminating partial discharges.
 Each bus segment shall be individually high-potential tested prior to assembly.
 Taped joints are not permitted except in unusual joint configurations.
-The ground bus shall be bare silver-plated copper; at least ¼ by two inches and shall extend the full length of switchgear.
+The ground bus shall be bare silver-plated copper; at least 1/4 by two inches and shall extend the full length of switchgear.

 Each circuit breaker compartment shall contain a racking mechanism, circuit breaker operated (not racking mechanism operated) automatic shutters and safety interlocks.
 Provide additional remote racking device for enhanced safety.